 3. How’s my credit?
 If you’re planning to take out a mortgage to buy a home, your credit score will be a crucial factor.
 Lenders look at this number to determine the amount of money they are willing to loan you and at what interest rate.

-Credit scores range from 300 to 900.
-Scores below 650 are considered weak.
+Credit scores range from 300 to 850.
+Scores between 750 and 850 are considered excellent, while scores lower than 650 are considered weak.
 You can get a free copy of your credit report annually from the three consumer credit reporting agencies: Equifax, TransUnion, and Experian.
 Examine these reports carefully to determine if everything is correct and if you’ll need to raise your credit score before you can qualify for a home.

 If you need assistance with your credit, feel free to give me a call.
 I can provide additional resources to help put you in a buy-ready position.